HW Library's 4th Annual Teen Poetry Contest

 Please read the following rules carefully, poems that do not adhere to rules may be disqualified.

-- Poem's author must be a resident of Essex County, Massachusetts.
+- Poem's author must be a resident of Essex County, in Massachusetts.

 - Poem entries must be original work.